-8 CONCLUSION
+7 CONCLUSION

-The accelerated ageing test of XLPE insulating material from 22 kV high voltage cable was conducted.
-Four temperature levels, 23°C, 60°C, 75°C and 90°C, and electrical stress between 50 -130 kV/mm were test conditions.
-Electrical stress and time to breakdown were used to evaluate the life time of insulating material.
-The Crine's model parameters, $\Delta V$ and $\Delta G$ values, were obtained from a linear relationship between $F^2$ and log t.
-Life time can be satisfactory well predicted by the Crine's model for given electrical stress and temperature.
-Acceptable lift time results can be obtained using the Crine's model for calculation.
-Furthermore, the life time results from the Crine's model agree with experimental results.
-Physical the damaged observation and chemical analysis by using FTIR supported the experimental results, as well.
+Accelerated ageing test of XLPE insulating material from 22kV high voltage cable was conducted.
+Three temperature levels, 23°C, 60°C and 75°C, and electrical stress between 75 -140 kV/mm are testing conditions.
+Electrical stress and time to breakdown were used to evaluate life time of insulating material.
+Crine's model parameters, ΔV and ΔG values, were obtained from a linear relationship between F^2 and log t.
+Life time can be reasonable well predicted by Crine's model for given electrical stress and temperature.
+Acceptable lift time results can be obtained when using Crine's model for calculation.
+Furthermore, lift time result from Crine's model agree with the experimental data.
+Physical observation by using SEM and chemical analysis by using FTIR supported the experimental results, as well.